face framing hairstyles

 Go for a middle part with the look.

 Sporting this trend for the first time?
-We love the middle part with this look!
+We love the middle part of this look!
 It’s a great way to add some edginess to an otherwise soft look.

 girl with face-framing layers and ombre hair